sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 4. Short term borrowings

-These represnt Loans and financial obligations due within one year.
+These represent Loans and financial obligations due within one year.
 These can be like credit card or personal loan you borrow, and which have to be repaid over the next one year.

 Point to note: